dgaydukov/cert-aws/sa/files/sa.md

 * has internal in-memory system, so no need for additional tools like redis / internal queue limited to 20 events, so it needs redis to work normally
 * uses standard built-in parsers (JSON, regex, csv) / use external plugins to parse log
-* Logs are directly shipped from STDOUT without requiring an extra log file / need extra plugin to extract logs from docker Above comparison shows that for kuber it's better to use Fluentd, due to its built-in Docker logging driver and parser
+* Logs are directly shipped from STDOUT without requiring an extra log file / need extra plugin to extract logs from docker
+* for kuber it's better to use Fluentd, due to its built-in Docker logging driver and parser

 ###### SageMaker
 It's managed service, running JN, that provides ability to build, train, and deploy ML models quickly.
+SageMaker has 15 built-in ML algorithms, but you can also use your own.
 JN (Jupyter Notebook) - interactive computing environment, single document where you can run code, display the output, and also add explanations, formulas, charts.
-SageMaker has 15 built-in ML algorithms, but you can also use your own.

 ###### Lake Formation
 DL (Data Lake) - scalable central repository of large quantities and varieties of data, both structured and unstructured.
-There are a few steps
+There are 2 steps:
 * ingesting and cataloging data from a variety of sources
 * data is enriched, combined, and cleaned before analysis You can use dms to convert db into s3 and replace read replica with data lake.
 But if you have many updates you should use Redshift/Hive
 LF (Lake Formation) - integrated data lake service where you ingest/clean/catalog/transform/secure your data and make it available for analysis and ML.
 LF provides you single console to ingest you data and then use other aws services like ML/EMR/RedShift to transform and query your data.
-FindMatches ML Transform - solves 2 problems
+FindMatches ML Transform - solves 2 problems:
 * Data Deduplication - identify conceptually the same data using fuzzy logic (it's easy remove duplicates when you have some key like productSKU, but if not you should employ some logic to do this)
 * Record Linkage - join 2 databases using fuzzy join (again it's easy to join by some key, but if you don't have such a key you should employ some logic to do this)
 LF discover all available sources s3/RDS/on-premise db/CloudTrail, ingest it and transform into s3 in data formats for optimized performance and cost.